MerthinTechnologies/merthin-guidelines/EngineeringGuidelines.md

 1. Use intention-revealing names.
 Choosing good names takes time but saves more than it takes.
 This applies not only to code but to any referenceable abstraction in your workflows. ([Clean Code](https://enos.itcollege.ee/~jpoial/oop/naited/Clean%20Code.pdf), Chapter 2)
 1. Automate everything that needs to be automated in advance.
 Avoid doing things manually over and over again.
 1. Don't commit with goals you can't deliver.
-1. Take full ownership of your responsibilities.
+1. Practice extreme ownership.
+It's ok to ask for help but you're solely responsible for your results.
 1. Solve one task at a time.

 ## Communication